 In a recent intensive study of 101 failed startups, published via Fortune Magazine on why startups fail according to their founders, the #1 reason most businesses fail is a lack of market need for their product (cited by over 42% of the failed companies).
 This really highlights the need to fully validate your idea and get honest feedback from potential customers before you start building, creating, and spending money.

 In my detailed breakdown of why my first business failed, I chronicle exactly How to Create a Product Nobody Wants and Lose $6,537 in the process.

-It’s human nature to think that we’re right and that our ideas are always amazing.
+It’s human nature to think that we’re right and that our ideas are always amazing, hence the number of people who start a business each year.
 As entrepreneurs, we have a lot of pride when it comes to our work.
 Unfortunately, our business concepts and product ideas are often not fully thought out, useful, or even properly researched.

 Nobody likes to fail, but the fear of failure is what’s keeping you from achieving your goals.

 I’ve failed plenty of times.
 Did I enjoy any of it?
 Of course not.
 But I learned a ton from every one of those experiences.
 They’ve been arguably better lessons than I’ve learned from my successes.
 What’s important is that I’m no longer afraid to land flat on my face with a new project, when it’s in the testing phase.